 If you are someone who is used to picking up instant coffee from the shelves of your neighbourhood grocery store, choosing between different roasts may seem like an alien concept.
 After all, what difference does it make if you pick up a special filter roast or an espresso roast?
 Turns out, a lot.
 At Coffee Gems, we bring to you some of the finest coffees from around the world that are expertly roasted by our artisan roasters to bring out the subtle nuances in the taste of every bean.
-And to ensure that our coffees are delicious, we roast them to suit different brewing methods (what is the best way to brew coffee) and devices.
+And to ensure that our coffees are delicious, we roast them to suit different brewing methods and devices.

 In this blog post, we'll help you understand the differences between espresso and filter roasts, and how to choose the right roast for your preferred brewing method.
 Whether you're a coffee aficionado or just starting to explore the world of specialty coffee, we hope that this post will help you discover the perfect cup of coffee for your taste buds.
 So sit back, relax, and let's dive into the wonderful world of coffee roasting!

 One of the most significant differences between espresso and filter roasts is the length of the roasting process.
 Espresso roasts are typically roasted for a more extended period, which creates a darker roast and enhances the coffee's body and caramelization.
 The longer roasting process also reduces the acidity levels in the coffee, creating a smooth, rich, and full-bodied flavour.
 Espresso roasts are designed to be highly soluble, which allows them to dissolve quickly and easily when brewed in an espresso machine.
 This is because espresso machines use high pressure to force hot water through finely ground coffee, extracting the maximum amount of flavour in a short amount of time.